Dr. Randy Ploetz - Ph.D. from the University of Florida

 PhD.
 Britt Burdon-Freeman - Director of the Center for Nutrition Research at IFSH.

-Harley Smith - CSIRO Agriculture & Food
+Matthew Smith - CSIRO Agriculture & Food

 Harley Smith is a Team Leader at CSIRO Agriculture and Food in the Wine Grapes and Horticulture Group in Adelaide, South Australia.
 Dr. Smith received his PhD in Genetics from the Department of Energy-Plant Research Laboratory at Michigan State University, studying how proteins are transported into the nucleus in plant cells.
 Dr. Smith also leads a recently funded Hort Innovation project focused on irregular bearing in avocado.